Simulation-Software-Engineering/Lecture-Material/docs/styleguide.md

 ## Listings

+The two important questions are:

+- Should an item start with a capital or a lower case letter?
+- How should an item end?

+### Full Sentences

+- ... start with a capital letter.
+- ... end with a period, a questions mark, or an exclamation mark.
+Use exclamation marks with care (do not shout at the student).

+Example:

+> - Running predefined workflows is simple.

+### Items That are no Full Sentences

+- ... also start with a capital letter.
+- ... do **not** end with a period, but can end with a question mark, or an exclamation mark.
+Use exclamation marks with care (do not shout at the student).

+Example:

+> - Ensuring reproducible test environments

+### Half Sentences

+What if the sentence starts in a heading and continues in the item?

-- Each item starts with a capital letter.
-Only half sentences start with `...`, a space, and then a lower case letter.
+- Start the item with `...`, a space, and then a lower case letter
+- End with a period, a question mark, or an exclamation mark

+Example:

 > Git
 > - ... is a version control system.
 > - ... is very important.

-- Items that are full or half sentences end with a period, a question mark, or an exclamation mark.
-Use exclamation marks with care (do not shout at the student).
-Items that are no full or half sentences do not end with a period.

-> - Running predefined workflows is simple.
-> - Ensuring reproducible test environments
+### More Rules

 - After a colon:
     - Start a full sentence with a capital letter.